 Pizza Peel:

-As an added bonus, quick in and quick out with the pizza peel helps to keep in more steam that we are desperatly trying to create!
+As an added bonus, quick in and quick out with the pizza peel helps to keep in more steam that we are desperately trying to create!

-And even though baking sourdough bread without a dutch oven can be a challenge, with these tips, you'll be able to get perfect results every time!
-By using high heat and humidity methods, you can create the perfect environment for your loaf to rise and develop that beautiful crust.
-Just remember to exercise caution when working with high temperatures and steam!
+And even though baking homemade sourdough bread without a dutch oven can be a challenge, with these tips, you’ll be able to get perfect results every time!
+By using these high heat and humidity improving methods, you can create the perfect environment for your loaf to rise and develop that beautiful crust.
+Just remember to be careful when working with high temperatures and steam!

 Baking Sourdough Bread Without a Dutch Oven: How to Get Perfect Results Every Time